georgetown-cset/1790-ai-patent-data/AI_Techniques_Categories.md

 # AI Techniques Categories with Patent Classifications and Keywords

 This dimension refers to the specific type of statistical or mathematical model or technique described in a given patent.
 The categories in this dimension are shown in the following list.
 The patent classifications and keywords used to assign patents to each category are listed further below.
-In keywords, ? represents a wildcard for a single character or space, \* represents a wildcard for unlimited characters (e.g. &quot;logic?program\*&quot; includes logic-program, logic programming etc.).
+In keywords, ? represents a wildcard for a single character or space, \* represents a wildcard for unlimited characters (e.g. &quot;logic?program\*&quot; includes logic-program, logic programming).
 Note that all patents are in at least one AI Techniques category, since the Generic/Unspecified category contains those patents not assigned to one of the other AI Techniques categories.

 **Categories in the AI Techniques Dimension**